Hen's Night Party Games

-Have a poster of the bride’s favourite actor or musician up on the wall and a blindfold at the ready.
+Have a poster of the bride’s favourite actor or musician up on the wall and a blindfold at the ready (those cute eye sleep masks are perfect!).
 Ask everyone to re-apply their lippy and take turns to see who can aim the best kiss on the poster.
-If you are looking for something more R18, ask everyone to draw a penis on paper and get them to pin the penis on the poster instead.
+If you are looking for something more R18, I'm sure you can adjust the target for kissing, or go with pinning a different kind of 'tail'

 Hip thrust relay

-Tie a tennis ball on a piece of string and then tie the string around your waist with the ball hanging down between your legs.
+Pop a tennis ball at the end of one leg of an old pair of stockings/tights.
+Tie the other leg around your waist with the ball hanging down between your legs.
 Who can do their best hip thrusting to get an object across the room with the tennis ball?
 This one can be a fun team game if you do it in the form of a relay.

 At the beginning of the hen’s party, decide on 3-5 banned words that people aren’t allowed to say for the rest of the night.
 Consider things like fiancee, dress, drink, or even wedding.
 Decide what the penalty will be for saying the words - a drink, a challenge etc.